 The American Academy of Ophthalmology IRIS® Registry (Intelligent Research In Sight) represents a remarkable opportunity for knowledge discovery and collaborative studies.
-The world’s largest specialty clinical data registry, as of Sept.
-1, 2020, the IRIS Registry has aggregated, de-identified data on over 349.37 million patient visits from 59.99 million unique patients, growing daily.
+The world’s largest specialty clinical data registry, the IRIS Registry has aggregated, de-identified data on over 349.37 million patient visits from 59.99 million unique patients, growing daily.
 Approximately 16,030 clinicians in ophthalmology practices have registered to electronically contribute their data to the IRIS Registry through their electronic health record systems.

 How It Works